maxmind/minfraud-api-node/README.dev.md

    merged.
 2. Bump copyright year in `README.md`, if necessary.
 3. Review `CHANGELOG.md` for completeness and correctness.
-Update its
+Update its release date.
-4. Bump the version in `package.json`.
+4. Set the version in `package.json`.
 5. Create a release PR containing the updates relating to any of the steps above.
-6. Ensure that the release PR is merged into main.
+6. Ensure that the release PR is merged into `main`.
 7. With `main` checked out, run `npm publish`.
 This will generate the docs, deploy docs, and publish the module to NPM.
 8. Create and push a git tag (eg `git tag v4.2.0 && git push --tags`).